Daybreak in Gaza

 Bylines:

-BBC, Financial Times, Guardian, Times, Observer, Independent, CNN, Jerusalem Post, Open Democracy, Esquire, Daily Telegraph, Sunday Telegraph, Spectator, Prospect, New Lines, Jerusalem Quarterly, The Author, National Geographic Traveller, Aramco World, Adventure.com, The National (UAE), This Week in Palestine, Jewish Chronicle, BBC Wildlife, Wanderlust, High Life, CNN Traveller, Sunday Times Travel, Geographical, Gulf Life, Jazeera, and others
+BBC, Financial Times, Guardian, Times, Observer, Independent, CNN, New European, Jerusalem Post, Open Democracy, Esquire, Daily Telegraph, Sunday Telegraph, Spectator, Prospect, New Lines, Jerusalem Quarterly, The Author, National Geographic Traveller, Aramco World, Adventure.com, The National (UAE), This Week in Palestine, Jewish Chronicle, BBC Wildlife, Wanderlust, High Life, CNN Traveller, Sunday Times Travel, Geographical, Gulf Life, Jazeera, and others

 BBC Radio Presenter/Producer: